Birth: 1835 in England

 Death: October 8, 1900 (age 64)

-Next Jack Hart was involved in a number of spurious business deals some resulted in law suits.
+Jack became involved in a number of spurious business deals some resulted in law suits.
 He made a lot of money as a notorious whisky dealer supplying miners and First Nations peoples during the Gold Rushes.
-After a number of other business partnerships all ended questionably Jack Hart moved to Comox, then the northernmost frontier of the Colony of Vancouver Island where he sold or traded staples such as flour, blankets and some booze for furs and arts.
+After a number of other business partnerships all ended questionably Jack Hart moved to Comox, then the northernmost frontier of the Colony of Vancouver Island.
+There he sold or traded staples such as flour, blankets and liquor in exchange for furs and arts.
 The suicide of his business partner prompted him to return to Victoria.

 Gravesite Details: Row F – Plot 28